MileHacker Logo

 Steps

-• Present a passport that is not expired and visa/ETA.
+• Present valid passport and visa/ETA.

 • Personal biometric details (fingerprints, facial recognition).